-When she returned to New Orleans, Jennifer took a position with New Orleans Magazine heading their food and wine division and immediately developed their wine section to include educational material as well as meaningful reviews.
-Her knowledge and expertise have been experientially learned and is based in a hands-on approach to cooking and winemaking.
+When she returned to New Orleans, Jennifer took a position with New Orleans Magazine as head of their food and wine division, and immediately developed their wine section to include educational material as well as meaningful reviews.
+Her knowledge and expertise have been experientially learned and is based on a hands-on approach to cooking and winemaking.

 Jennifer’s approach to winemaking is one of minimalism, tying her passion for old world wines with the unique and powerful terroir of Paso Robles.
-Her wines show a wonderful balance of old world complexity with the exuberance and concentration of new world possibilities.
-Robert Parker extended an unwittingly meaningful complement to Jennifer upon reviewing her first Cuvee submitted for his review, noting that if he did not know the origin of the wine, he would have thought he was tasting wine off of a premiere property in Chateauneuf Du Pape.
+Her wines show a wonderful balance of old world complexity, with the exuberance and concentration of new world possibilities.
+Robert Parker extended an unwittingly meaningful compliment to Jennifer upon reviewing her first cuvee submitted for his review, noting that if he did not know the origin of the wine, he would have thought he was tasting wine off of a premiere property in Chateauneuf-du-Pape.